Service charges

 I never use communal areas.
 Do I have to pay these charges?

 In terms of other communal costs, it’s difficult to allocate these against individual usage.
-A customer may not watch TV in the lounge or sit in the garden but they do benefit from heating and lighting in communal spaces and the availability of things like laundry facilities and on-site staff.
+A customer may not watch TV in the lounge or sit in the garden, but they do benefit from heating and lighting in communal spaces and the availability of things like laundry facilities and on-site staff.

-We’ve worked on better communication with customers when they ask about moving to a scheme where services are delivered in this way, to make sure they fully understand the parameters before entering into a tenancy.
+We’ve worked on better communication with customers when they enquire about moving to a scheme where services are delivered in this way, to make sure they fully understand the parameters before entering into a tenancy.

 Our Retirement Living schemes allow residents aged 55 plus to live independently with additional housing management support as required.